 The student must be able and willing to work with blood and with organisms that may be infectious.
-He/she must be able to work safely with a wide variety of chemical reagents.
+They must be able to work safely with a wide variety of chemical reagents.

-Approximately 75% of each day is spent standing or walking and 25% is spent sitting in an indoor setting.
+Approximately 75% of clinical work time is spent standing or walking and 25% is spent sitting in an indoor setting.
 Lifting of up to 50 pounds of equipment or supplies is required.
 Frequent interaction with computer terminals and laboratory equipment is necessary, requiring interpretation of visual presentation on screen, repetitive hand movements and fine manipulation.

-The student must possess the emotional stability required for full utilization of his/her intellectual abilities.
-He/she must be able to work accurately and safely under stress, (e.g., work under time constraints); read and record numbers accurately; perform repetitive tasks; concentrate in distracting situations; and make subjective evaluations and decisions where mistakes may have a high impact on patient care.
-He/she must be able to adapt to changing environments and be able to prioritize tasks.
+The student must possess the emotional stability required for full utilization of their intellectual abilities.
+They must work accurately and safely under stress (e.g., work under time constraints), read and record numbers accurately, perform repetitive tasks, concentrate in distracting situations, and make subjective evaluations and decisions where mistakes may have a high impact on patient care.
+They must adapt to changing environments and prioritize tasks.

-The student must be able to communicate effectively in verbal and written English in order to obtain and transmit information to patients and members of the health care team.
+The student must communicate effectively in verbal and written English to obtain and transmit information to all members of the health care team.
 The appropriate communication may also rely on the student's ability to make a correct judgment in seeking supervisory help and consultation in a timely manner.

-The student must possess attributes which include integrity, responsibility, and tolerance.
-He/she must show respect for self and others, work independently as well as with others, and project an image of professionalism.
+The student must possess attributes that include integrity, responsibility, dependability, initiative, and tolerance.
+They must show respect for self and others, work independently as well as with others, and project a professional image.
+They must demonstrate timely communication (per program requirements), organizational and time management skills.

-These standards identify the requirements for admission, retention and graduation from the program.
-It is the responsibility of the student with disabilities to request those accommodations that he/she feels are reasonable and are needed to execute the essential functions described.
+These standards identify the requirements for admission, retention, and graduation from the program.
+It is the responsibility of the student with disabilities to request those accommodations that they feel are reasonable and needed to execute the essential functions described.

-Students who wish to obtain further information regarding disability accommodations should contact:
+Students who wish to obtain further information regarding accessibility services should contact: